 The Action will offer several Short Term Scientific Mission (STSM) grants to encourage institutional visits aimed at supporting individual mobility, fostering collaboration between individuals.

-The selection of successful STSM applicants shall be done so in consideration of the scientific scope of the proposed mission and how the mission can support the Action in achieving its scientific objectives.
-There should be special considerations made by the Action MC with respect to supporting COST policies on promoting gender balance, enabling Early Career Investigators (ECI), broadening geographical inclusiveness.
+The selection of successful STSM applicants will be made in consideration of the scientific scope of the proposed mission and how the mission can support the Action in achieving its scientific objectives.
+Special attention will be paid to supporting COST policies on promoting gender balance, enabling Young Researchers, and broadening geographical inclusiveness.

 Eligible STSM applicants are invited to submit their applications online at the following web address (note that you must have an account in the e-COST platform to access this site):

 Grantee name: Matko LjuljHome Institution: Faculty of Science, University of Zagreb, CroatiaHost Institution: TU Darmstadt, GermanyGrantee name: Michael KaplinHome Institution: Institute of Mathematics, Physics and Mechanics, Ljubljana, SloveniaHost Institution: University of Passau, GermanyGrantee name: Davor KumozecSTSM Title: Method of characteristics – improvementsHome Institution: University of Novi Sad, Faculty of Sciences, Department of Mathematics and Informatics, SerbiaHost Institution: Laboratoire MAP5, Université de ParisGrantee name: Vladimir ĐorđićSTSM Title: STSM at RWTH Aachen UniversityHome Institution: University of Novi Sad, Faculty of Sciences, Department of Mathematics and Informatics, SerbiaHost Institution: RWTH Aachen, GermanyGrantee name: Catherine DrysdaleSTSM Title: Pseudospectra for non-self-adjoint relativistic operatorsSTSM start and end date: 17/04/2021 to 01/05/2021Home Institution: ONERA, FranceHost Institution: Czech Technical University in Prague, Czech Republic (Prof David Krejcirik)Grantee name: Katarina BogdanovićSTSM start and end date: 21/4/2021 to 15/7/2021Home Institution: Faculty of Mathematics (Belgrade), SerbiaHost Institution: University of Ljubljana, Faculty of Mechanical Engineering, Slovenia (Dr Aljoša Peperko)Grantee name: Benjamin AnwasiaSTSM Title: STSM at University of Novi SadSTSM start and end date: 30/5/2021 to 28/6/2021Home Institution: University of Minho (Braga), PortugalHost Institution: University of Novi Sad, SerbiaGrantee name: Ivica NakićSTSM Title: Multiagent systems with delaysSTSM start and end date: 04/07/2021 to 10/7/2021Home Institution: University of Zagreb (Zagreb), CroatiaHost Institution: University of Zagreb, Faculty of Civil and Geodetic Engineering, SloveniaGrantee name: David SeifertSTSM start and end date: 03/10/2021 to 09/10/2021Home Institution: Newcastle University (Newcastle upon Tyne), United KingdomHost Institution: Université polytechnique Hauts-de-France, France (Prof Serge Nicaise)Grantee name: Marianna PorfidoSTSM Title: Elliptic operators with unbounded coefficients: kernel estimates andmaximal regularitySTSM start and end date: 01/10/2021 to 24/10/2021Home Institution: University of Salerno (Fisciano), ItalyHost Institution: University of Constance, Germany (Dr Markus Kunze)Grantee name: Lorenzo LambertiSTSM start and end date: 01/10/2021 to 24/10/2021Home Institution: University of Salerno (Fisciano), ItalyHost Institution: Technische Universität München (TUM), Germany (Prof Marco Cicalese)

-In order to encourage active participation of researchers from Inclusiveness Target Countries (ITCs) and Near Neighbour Countries (NNC), and in accordance with COST policy, the Action will offer a number of conference travel grants to Early Career Investigators (ECIs) based in any ITC.
+In order to encourage active participation of researchers from Inclusiveness Target Countries (ITCs) and Near Neighbour Countries (NNC), and in accordance with COST policy, the Action will offer conference travel grants to Early Career Investigators (ECIs) based in any ITC or NNC.

-To be eligible, applicants must satisfy the COST criteria for being an ECI (currently defined as having received their doctorate less than 8 years before joining the action, or being a doctural student) and be based primarily at an institution located in an ITC.
+To be eligible, applicants must satisfy the COST criteria for being a Young Researcher (currently defined as being under the age of 40) and be based primarily at an institution located in an ITC or NNC.
 It is also necessary that the applicant present a talk or a poster on a subject related to the Action at the conference.

-On 28 April 2021, the COST Association introduced two new types of grants, in form of a pilot scheme running until 31 October 2021, to build capacity and spread the uptake of virtual collaboration across different research communities:
+This is a new program, implemented by the COST Association in 2021, to build capacity and spread the uptake of virtual collaboration across different research communities.

 These grants aim at strengthening the existing networks by allowing scientists to foster collaboration in a virtual setting, to exchange knowledge, learn new techniques, and disseminate the Action results.
 As with all grants, applications must be submitted using the e-COST platform, and instructions can be found in the User's Guide of the COST Association.